-What compensation isn’t: Finance, and that’s good
+What compensation isn’t: Finance

-It is unsurprising, then, that compensation programs are designed and administered by one of two groups or departments: Finance or Compensation.
+It is unsurprising that compensation programs are usually designed and administered by one of two groups or departments: Finance or Compensation.
 If there is not a Compensation team, then it is almost always administered by those in Finance.
 The reason for this is fairly simple: the administration and design of compensation involves money and calculation.
 Finance is a group within an organization that is good with both.
 But that is where the similarity ends.

-Finance, generally speaking, is about understanding financial records and creating a plan and recommendation on how to spend in the future.
-Compensation decisions are intended to be more interdisciplinary, reviewing pay decisions in the light of such factors as tenure and performance considerations, benefit costs, engagement results, talent pipeline and talent acquisition success, skills needs, and turnover and retention implications.
-This isn’t to say Finance is blind to or doesn’t consider the needs or impacts of employees; rather, that compensation is closer to those needs and impacts, both intellectually and oftentimes in proximity literally, and so better suited to design and administer the structures and programs that govern them.
-Compensation professionals are in the rewards space, which is in the human resource space — both are areas that are closer to considerations regarding individual employees.
+Finance, generally speaking, is about understanding financial records and creating a plan and recommendations for future spending.
+In short, it deals with finish-line monies and aggregated dollars to determine financial health.
+Compensation, on the other hand, deals with livelihood monies, or the investments and costs related to the employee population.
+These are costs that are likely to have the largest impact on the finish-line monies because the greatest cost for most companies is their workforce.
+This isn’t to say that Finance doesn’t consider the needs of or impacts on employees.
+Rather, Compensation is closer to those needs and making it better suited to design and administer the structures and programs that govern them.
+Compensation professionals are in the rewards space, which is in the HR space — both are areas that are closer to considerations regarding individual employees.
 Finance’s proximity to these resources is more distant, often considering aggregated cost or forecasted cost with less attention to specific talent needs or impacts.

 A common example that displays the difference between the two approaches of Finance and Compensation is with bonus plans.
 When a plan is designed and/or administered by Finance, the bonus plan is typically focused on the company’s financial success.
 There are two issues that usually come up.
 The first is the line-of-sight while the second is metric dilution.

 Line-of-sight refers to how much influence the employees have over the results of the actual metric being measured.
 Metric dilution refers to the overburdening of a plan with far too many metrics — an oftentimes unintentional tactic to make up for weaker management.
-Overly specific compensation plans with more than the best practice number of metrics might allow the company to track more accurately the specific success or failure of certain products or areas, but it confuses and often discourages or overwhelms those employees it is intended to motivate.
+Overly specific compensation plans with more than the best practice number of metrics might allow the company to track more accurately the specific success or failure of certain products or areas, but it can discourage those employees it is intended to motivate.
 This is not to say that all plans must remain relatively simple; but rather that the intention behind the design of the plan should be first and foremost the incentivizing of the employee.
 Both of these are avoidable if the plans are tied closely enough to the correct employee populations — a regular and ongoing task for compensation professionals, along with the determination of the incentive plans administrative feasibility.

 What Compensation is: A signal and risk hedge

-This observation is especially important because current compensation strategies tend to reward those who switch organizations, as companies, especially in a tighter labor market, are more willing to buy talent.
-This is concerning because Mercer research shows tenure is the primary human capital driver of operational and financial performance within an organization.
+So, yes, you need a dedicated Compensation team — one that is supported by the appropriate investment from the company.
+This is important because current compensation strategies tend to reward those who switch organizations, as companies, especially in a tighter labor market, are more willing to buy talent.
+This is concerning because Mercer research shows that tenure is the primary human capital driver of operational and financial performance within an organization.

 But this proactive approach also must be balanced with future-looking talent needs that companies will have based on plans for product development, market share acquisition, and other goals.
-For 2023 and beyond, companies will need a proactive compensation approach to anticipate talent needs and rewards for future growth while appropriately rewarding current, especially long-tenured, employees to ensure operational and financial success in the near term.
+For 2025 and beyond, companies will need a proactive compensation approach to anticipate talent needs and rewards for future growth while appropriately rewarding current, especially long-tenured, employees to ensure operational and financial success in the near term.

 Build a strong Compensation team -- it's an investment in the present and future of your company.